pysan3/Norg-Tutorial/norg_tutorial.md

 If you want to create your own plugin for neorg, this video is very useful.
 [YouTube - Neorg Custom Modules](https://www.youtube.com/watch%3fv=j4lTvIGRhmw&list=PLxpY86LRR3B0rtOBjXAsq1XnsOt4m4owu)

+Here's one external module I implemented. [https://github.com/pysan3/neorg-templates-draft](https://github.com/pysan3/neorg-templates-draft) which adds support for template files with the power of `LuaSnip`.

+Feel free to explorer the code.

 # Tips